 • Cultivating and maintaining strong relationships with key partners and collaborators.

-• Participating actively in health sector and regulatory networks and projects both provincial and nationally.
+• Participating actively in health sector and regulatory networks and projects both provincially and nationally.

 • Supporting NSCRT committees through coordination, research, and guidance.